Retirement Saving Statistics: Getting Ready for the Inevitable

 (Fidelity Investments)

-According to Fidelity IRA statistics, there are around 9.4 million IRA accounts in America, which suggests that many people have multiple accounts.
+According to Fidelity IRA, there are around 9.4 million IRA accounts in America, which suggests that many people have multiple accounts.
 Why?
 Different types of IRA plans offer different benefits.
 By playing your hand carefully with multiple accounts, you can make the most of tax advantages, a larger number of investments, more diverse withdrawal options, and greater financial security.

 The combined average balance of Americans who have both IRA and workplace retirement plans is $307,622.